 - Keep your knees bent, and lower your heels

-- Raise your heels five times per squat, and repeat the process ten times, overall
+- Raise your heels up and down for five times per squat per set, and repeat the process ten sets, overall

 2. Kneeling Sidekick

 Next up on today’s list is the kneeling sidekick, an excellent exercise for warming up the hips and obliques before a run.

 - Position yourself on side kneeling with your hand flat on the mat and the same side knee bend and supporting on side kneeling.
 Brace that arm to hold your whole body weight while stabilising your shoulder